fmiguelgodinho/dsliot-prototype-difctunl/demo/blockchain-network/README.md

     ...
 ```

-If you notice closely, we have ommitted configurations related to the original Hyperledger Fabric peer node configuration.
+If you notice closely, we have omitted configurations related to the original Hyperledger Fabric peer node configuration.
 You will also notice we are using a customly-built Docker image `fgodinho/peer` and startup script `startPeer.sh` for each peer node.
 The necessity for the latter is that the script has to start both the Golang peer node process and a Java process for the XSPP component simultaneously.

 In the `environment` section, you will find 5 custom environment variables:
 * `XSP_THREAD_POOL_SIZE`: The XSPP component communicates with each peer node's Golang process via UNIX domain sockets.
 This flag allows you to change the number of Java threads listening on the socket on the XSPP side;